Remuneration

 The long-term incentive scheme for the members of the Group Executive Board is a share-based incentive plan.
 The Board of Directors decides on the earnings criteria for the earnings period and the maximum amounts of the share-based remuneration on the proposal of the Personnel and Sustainability Committee.
 Rewards are paid in February of the calendar year following the earnings period.
 The rewards are paid partly as shares and partly in cash.

-The transitional phase scheme consists of two (2) earnings periods of one (1) year each, corresponding to the calendar years 2023 and 2024.
-The earnings period is followed by a two-year commitment period.
-The possible reward for the earning period is paid as soon as possible after the end of the earnings period, by the end of May, at the latest.
-The shares paid as a reward are subject to a two-year (2) commitment period, during which the shares received as a reward may not be sold, transferred, pledged or otherwise used.
-On 14 December 2023, the Board of Directors set targets for the transitional phase incentive scheme for the earnings period 2024.
-The return on capital employed (ROCE) with a weight of 80 per cent and the carbon footprint target with a weight of 20 per cent were set as the earning criteria.
+The transition phase plan includes two (2) one-year earning periods, calendar years 2023 and 2024.
+The earning period is followed by a two-year commitment period.
+Any potential reward for the earning period will be paid as soon as possible after the end of the earning period, no later than the end of May.
+The shares awarded as a reward are subject to a two-year commitment period, during which the awarded shares cannot be sold, transferred, pledged, or otherwise used.

-Remuneration and Base Salary of the Group Executive Board in 2023 Financial Year
+Remuneration and Base Salary of the Group Executive Board in 2024 Financial Year

 Other Key Terms and Conditions